jawand/nextcloud-docker/README.md

 **Note:** `nextcloud-entrypoint.sh` runs automatically inside the container - no manual execution needed.

+### Startup Script (`start-nextcloud.sh`):
+**Always use this for starting/restarting services** to prevent mount issues:
+1. Verifies BlobFuse is mounted and responding
+2. Stops existing containers
+3. Ensures proper mount order (BlobFuse first, then Docker)
+4. Starts containers and verifies mounts are working
+5. Prevents the common issue where containers can't see Azure files

 ## Caddy Configuration

 Add the configuration from `caddy-nextcloud-config.txt` to your `/etc/caddy/Caddyfile`: